supermellowcats/supermellowcats.github.io/_posts/DataScience/2020-10-01-Tips_for_beginner_programmers.md

 ---
 layout: post
-title: Tips for beginner programmers
+title: Debugging tips for beginner programmers
 categories: DataScience
 comments: true
 excerpt: Reflections from teaching 2 quarters of 'Computer Science with Social Science Applications' at the University of Chicago
 tags: code teaching programming Python
+last_modified_at: 2021-09-23
 ---

-## How to learn to code
+## How to debug your code

 As you learn to think programmatically, you're bound to run into lots of errors.
-Think of trying to build a car from its parts, except you're also simultaneously trying to drive it - you have to learn two different sets of skills, at two different scales.
-The failure may be in **building** (how you connected two things together, your understanding of one component, how you designed or wrote your code), but also in **using**  (incorrect syntax, incorrect function calls, variable name reuse/overwrite).
-Or it could be some messy mix of the two.
+It's like trying to build a car from its parts, except you're also simultaneously trying to drive it.
+You have to simultaneously learn two different sets of skills that are interdependent.

+Think about it.
+When things break, the failure may be in the **building** (how you connected two things together, your understanding of a component, how you designed or wrote your code, etc.), but also perhaps in the **using**  (incorrect syntax, incorrect function calls, variable name reuse/overwrite, etc.).
+If you're unlucky, it could be some messy mix of the two.

+At the outset, let me reassure you - everyone, even seasoned programmers, write buggy code.
+The mark of a seasoned programmer is not code without bugs - it is the ability to read an error message and instantly, even instinctively, know exactly how to fix it.
+More than anything, this comes from experience - it will never take you 5 hours to fix the same bug **the second time**.

-Sometimes this can be frustrating - especially when you don't understand what's going wrong.
-For this I would advise you to have patience - everything you struggle with now will be something that comes more intuitively to you the next time.
+The first time for each type of bug, however, can be incredibly frustrating - especially when you don't understand what's going wrong.
+As you program more, this will happen often.
+The first most important thing you need is **patience** - everything you struggle with now will be something that comes more intuitively to you the next time.
 Do try to synthesize your trials into learning rather than bruteforcing a 100 fixes until the thing stops breaking.

 The learning process can also be stressful because of its complexity and the need to develop parallel skillsets.
 In a course environment, I encourage you to **start all your programming assignments well in advance**, **read the problem carefully and make notes/mind maps** of the steps or specifics you might have to keep in mind, and **work in multiple disjoint sessions**.
 In general, make sure to **take breaks**, ask for help, and sometimes - know when to go back to the drawing board and recheck all the minutiae of the problem.